unthingable/Agentum/README.md

 Running Agentum is simple: all you need is a path to a Python file containing the simulation class.

 Agentum is a simulation _server_ whose job is to execute the simulation and tell you how it went.
 It speaks a human friendly protocol to _clients_ and is even usable directly.
+Clients are the means of interacting with and visualizing the simulation.

 ## via web client